cpliakas/cliutil/README.md

 ### Option Struct Tags

-Set and get options via the `cliutil` struct tag, as shown with the `PrintInput` struct below:
+Set and read options via the `cliutil` struct tag, as shown with the `PrintOpts` struct below:

 ```go
 package cmd